View on Map »

 1. Memorial Societies: These non-profit organizations, found in the USA and Canada, are run by volunteer boards and committees.
 A modest lifetime fee (usually about $50/person) provides members with comprehensive resources to plan simple and affordable funerals.
 They typically offer guidance on funeral planning, legal requirements, and may have arrangements with local funeral homes for discounted services.
 They focus on simplicity and affordability.

-2. A Funeral Planning Cooperative is a member-owned organization that provides funeral services to its members.
+2. Funeral Planning Cooperative is a member-owned organization that provides funeral services to its members.
 It operates on a cooperative business model, where members have a say in the operations and decisions of the cooperative.
 They may own funeral homes, crematories, or other facilities, and provide a full range of funeral services to members.

 While both Memorial Societies and Funeral Planning Cooperatives aim to assist with funeral planning, their approaches are different.
 Memorial Societies focus on education, advocacy, and ensuring affordability, while Funeral Planning Cooperatives operate as member-owned businesses that provide comprehensive funeral services in line with the members’ values and preferences.
 Memorial Societies are more about guidance and support, whereas Funeral Planning Cooperatives are more hands-on in providing actual funeral services.